Cinema of Spain: International co-productions

-The new Spanish cinema
+New Spanish Cinema

 The Hunt (1966) by Carlos Saura.
 "The Hunt" delves into the consequences of false accusations and mob mentality, emphasizing the vulnerability of innocence.

 In 1962, José María García Escudero became the Director General of Cinematography and Theatre, propelling forward state efforts and the Official Cinema School, from which emerged the majority of new directors, generally from the political left and those opposed to the Franco government.
 Among these were Mario Camus, Miguel Picazo, Francisco Regueiro, Manuel Summers, and, above all, Carlos Saura.
 Apart from this line of directors, Fernando Fernán Gómez made El extraño viaje (1964) and Life Goes On (1965), Víctor Erice The Spirit of the Beehive (1973), and Jaime de Armiñan My Dearest Senorita (1971).

 From the so-called Escuela de Barcelona, originally more experimentalist and cosmopolitan, come Jacinto Esteva, Pere Portabella, Joaquin Jordan, Vicente Aranda, Jaime Camino, and Gonzalo Suárez, who made their master works in the 1980s.

 In the Basque country the directors Fernando Larruquert, Nestor Basterretxea, José María Zabalza and the producer Elías Querejeta stood out.

 The 1968–1980 period saw the golden age of Spanish B-Movie horror, underpinning the term fantaterror to convey the set of films blending supernatural and horror themes that originated as an answer to European and American exploitation titles.

 In the 1960s (and 1970s), a new sort of españolada different from the previous one brought the formulation of an "Iberian" model of masculininity associated to casticismo, represented by a male star system consisting of the likes of José Luis López Vázquez, Alfredo Landa, Andrés Pajares, and Fernando Esteso.
 A new wave of popular and reactionary mainstream comedy films came to be collectively known as landismo –after Alfredo Landa, a recurring appearance in many of those films playing foreign-women-preying "Latin lover" types–, which was a cultural phenomenon in the 1970s.